In this post, you will find a list of the best point and shoot for video, which are great for Youtube videos and traveling.

 The Good

-- Most luminous lens at wide focal length
+• Most luminous lens at wide focal length

-- 4k Recording
+• 4k Recording

-- Relatively low price
+• Relatively low price

 The Bad

-- Unreliable autofocus
+• Unreliable autofocus

-- Slightly shaky stabilization
+• Slightly shaky stabilization

 To start with the good things, you can expect a faster lens at wide, with the f/1.4 maximum aperture.
-This is an amazing lens for low light and it’s without any doubt, the best feature about this camera.
+This is an amazing lens for low light and it’s without any doubt, the best feature of this camera.

-And this is saying a lot because we’re talking about a camera that can also record 4k video, something that even the popular G7 X cannot do.
+This is saying a lot because we’re talking about a camera that can also record 4k video, something that even the popular G7 X cannot do.

 However, some of the good things about having a fast lens get lost since you can’t rely on this camera’s autofocus.
 It often loses its focus subject, so you should probably use the manual focus mode and close the lens aperture, which won’t allow you to achieve the blurry background effect you might love.